jmjos/heterogeneous-3D-NoC/README.md

 ### 2018

 - Bamberg, L., Joseph, J.M., Schmidt, R., Pionteck, T. und García-Oritz, A. "Coding-aware Link Energy Estimation for 2D and 3D Networks-on-Chip with Virtual Channels".
 In: International Symposium on Power and Timing Modeling, Optimization and Simulation (2018), S. 222–228
-- Bamberg, L. and Garcia-Ortiz, A. "Exploiting Temporal Misalignment to Optimize the Interconnect Performance for 3D Integration" 28th International Symposium on Power and Timing Modeling, Optimization and Simulation (PATMOS), Juli 2-4 2018, Costa Brava (Spain), IEEE DOI: 10.1109/PATMOS.2018.8464172
+- Bamberg, L. and Garcia-Ortiz, A. "Exploiting Temporal Misalignment to Optimize the Interconnect Performance for 3D Integration" 28th International Symposium on Power and Timing Modeling, Optimization and Simulation (PATMOS), Juli 2-4 2018, Costa Brava (Spain), IEEE DOI: 10.1109/PATMOS.2018.8464172 (Awarded best paper)
 - Bamberg, L., Schmidt, R. and Garcia-Ortiz, A. "Low-Power Coding Approach for 3D Interconnects" 55th Design Automation Conference (DAC), June 24-28 2018, San Fransisco (California), IEEE/ACM DOI: 10.1145/3195970.3196010
 - Bamberg, L., Najafi, A. and Garcia-Ortiz, A. "Edge Effect aware Low-Power Crosstalk Avoidance Technique for 3D Integration" Integration, the VLSI Journal, 2018, ELSEVIER DOI: 10.1016/j.vlsi.2018.03.008
 - Bamberg, L., Najafi, A. and Garcia-Ortiz, A. "Edge Effects on the TSV Array Capacitances and their Performance Influence" Integration, the VLSI Journal, vol. 61, pp. 1-10, March 2018, ELSEVIER DOI: [10.1016/j.vlsi.2017.10.003](https://doi.org/10.1016/j.vlsi.2017.10.003)